codevalley/zerodown/README.md

    pip install -r requirements.txt
    ```

+> 💡 **Pro tip**: Use a virtual environment to keep your dependencies isolated!

-### Creating Your Site
+### 🏗️ Creating Your Site

 1. **Configure your site**:
    Edit `config.py` to set your site title, description, and other settings.

 2. **Add content**:
-   - Place Markdown files in the `content/` directory
+   - 📄 Place Markdown files in the `content/` directory
-   - Organize content into sections (e.g., `content/notes/`, `content/projects/`)
+   - 📂 Organize content into sections (e.g., `content/notes/`, `content/projects/`)
-   - Add global elements in `content/_includes/` (header, footer, homepage)
+   - 🧩 Add global elements in `content/_includes/` (header, footer, homepage)
-   - Store images and other assets in `content/assets/`
+   - 🖼️ Store images and other assets in `content/assets/`

 3. **Customize templates**:
-   - Edit HTML templates in the `templates/` directory
+   - 🖌️ Edit HTML templates in the `templates/` directory
-   - Create or modify CSS themes in the `styles/` directory
+   - 🎨 Create or modify CSS themes in the `styles/` directory

 4. **Build your site**:
    ```bash